270 Park Avenue (1960–2021): Demolition

 In July 2019, the MTA and JPMorgan Chase signed an agreement in which the bank agreed to ensure that the destruction of 270 Park Avenue would not disrupt the timeline of East Side Access.
 The MTA had planned to repair the Grand Central Terminal train shed's concrete and steel as part of the 2020–2024 MTA Capital Program.
 The first portion of the train shed to be repaired was underneath 270 Park Avenue, since the agency wished to conduct the repair work alongside new developments where possible.
 Due to the building's proximity to numerous skyscrapers, it could not be demolished by implosion or via wrecking ball.
 Instead, after hazardous materials were removed, the building was to be deconstructed in pieces.

-Scaffolding was wrapped around the tower and Madison Avenue wing in July 2019; at the time, demolition was scheduled to be completed at the end of 2020.
-All decorations, windows, doors, and other fixtures then had to be removed before demolition commenced.
+Scaffolding had been erected around the building by late 2019.
+All decorations, windows, doors, and other fixtures were removed before demolition.
+Workers also had to conduct asbestos abatement while demolishing the building.
 The building had been deconstructed to the 30th story in October 2020, when an electrical fire forced a temporary evacuation of the site.
-The Park Avenue tower was still being deconstructed at the end of 2020, when the demolition was originally supposed to have been completed.
-Simultaneously, the superstructure of the replacement skyscraper was built on the Madison Avenue side of the block.
 The building's demolition was completed in mid-2021.
-At the time, the Union Carbide Building was the tallest peacefully-demolished building in the world, overtaking the Singer Building, which had been demolished in 1968.
-It was also the third-tallest tower ever to be destroyed, after the Twin Towers of the World Trade Center, which collapsed during the September 11 attacks.
+At the time, the Union Carbide Building was the tallest building in the world to be voluntarily demolished, overtaking the Singer Building, which had been demolished in 1968.
+It was also the third-tallest building ever to be destroyed, after the Twin Towers of the World Trade Center, which collapsed following the September 11, 2001, terrorist attacks.

 Impact

 Reception

 When the building was completed, Architectural Record said that "the detailing is a further step in the direction of simplification and clarity of statement" compared to previous designs by SOM.
+New York Times critic Ada Louise Huxtable, writing in 1960, said that 270 Park Avenue, 1271 Avenue of the Americas, and 28 Liberty Street all had a "still too-rare esthetic excellence".
 The Fifth Avenue Association called the Union Carbide Building the best edifice constructed on Park Avenue between 1960 and 1961.
-The design was frequently likened to the Seagram Building.
-A writer for The Wall Street Journal said: "There is no doubt that glass has been firmly associated with the post-World War II luxury office building."
-After Chase and Chemical's merger in 1995, David W. Dunlap wrote that the Seagram Building, Lever House, and the Union Carbide Building along Park Avenue "epitomized New York at the peak of its economic might and worldwide prowess".
+The design was frequently likened to the Seagram Building, and a writer for The Wall Street Journal said: "There is no doubt that glass has been firmly associated with the post-World War II luxury office building."
+After Chase and Chemical's merger in 1995, the journalist David W. Dunlap wrote that the Seagram Building, Lever House, and the Union Carbide Building along Park Avenue "epitomized New York at the peak of its economic might and worldwide prowess".
 Anthony Paletta of The Wall Street Journal said in 2013 that "the Union Carbide Building is a bracing exemplar of postwar corporate modernism".